Nevada residency for nomads: benefits and requirements

 You cannot legally have a driver's license in two states simultaneously.
 In most states, including California and Nevada, you must obtain one from the state where you have declared residency.

-This means that if you move to Nevada, you need to surrender your California driver's license and apply for a Nevada one.
-When you apply for a driver's license in a new state, the state's licensing office will typically check the National Driver Register to see if any severe offenses on your record would disallow you from obtaining a new license.
+If you move to Nevada, you need to surrender your California driver's license and apply for a Nevada one.
+When you apply for a driver's license in a new state, including Nevada, the state's licensing office will typically check the National Driver Registry to see if any severe offenses on your record would disallow you from obtaining a new license.

-It's important to note that specific provisions exist for military personnel and individuals with international or foreign licenses.
+It's important to note that specific provisions apply to for military personnel and individuals with international or foreign licenses.
 However, the average resident would be expected to hold a driver's license only in your state of permanent residence.